marcusdaly/progress/README.md

 - python3.9

 Once you have python set up (preferably in a virtual environment), install the python requirements at `requirements.txt` with something like `python -m pip install -r requirements.txt`.

+For convenience, we have provided a `.pre-commit-config.yml` file.
+This will run all linting & formatting on your code before making a commit.
+Please run `pre-commit install` to set up pre-commit hooks before making commits to use this.

 ## Code Outline
 Super simple now.
 Source code goes under `src`.
 This just contains a script, `main.py`.